mah0001/metadata-editor-docs-v2/managing_collections.md

 # Managing collections

-When a project is created, it is only visible to its owner (creator).
-Projects can be shared with other registered users of the Metadata Editor, with different levels of permission (View, Edit, or Admin).
-This allows project owners to invite specific individuals to collaborate on a project.
-Refer to the section *Managing projects*.
+When a project is created, it is initially visible only to its owner (creator).
+However, projects can be shared with other registered users of the Metadata Editor, granting different levels of permission (View, Edit, or Admin).
+This enables project owners to invite specific individuals to collaborate.
+For further details, refer to the section *Managing Projects*.

-Another option to share projects and establish collaborations is to publish projects in *Collections*.
-Collections (and sub-collections) are virtual containers.
-A project can belong to more than one collection.
+Another way to share projects and foster collaboration is by publishing them in *Collections*.
+Collections (and sub-collections) serve as virtual containers, allowing projects to be grouped based on themes, teams, or other organizational criteria.
+A project can belong to multiple collections simultaneously.

-Collections provide a convenient solution to organize projects by theme, by team, or by other types of criteria.
-This may be useful when the Metadata Editor contains a large number of projects.
-In the *My projects* page, the list of projects can be filtered by collection.
-The organization of projects by collections also provides an easy way for metadata administrators to generate summary information for specific groups of projects (refer to section *Administrator tools*.
+Collections are particularly useful for organizing projects when the Metadata Editor contains a large number of them.
+On the *My Projects* page, users can filter project lists by collection.
+Additionally, collections enable metadata administrators to generate summary reports for specific project groups (refer to the section *Administrator Tools*).

-But the primary and most important role of collections is to help manage permissions.
-In many cases, an organization will want to assign roles on projects not to specific individuals, but to teams.
-Permissions on projects can be assigned not only at the project level (with the SHARE option - see *Managing projects*) but also at the collection level.
-For each collection, the list of collaborators is defined.
-All collaborators who have access to the collection will automatically have access to all projects published in that collection.
+The primary and most significant role of collections is to facilitate permission management.
+Organizations often prefer to assign roles to teams rather than individual users.
+Permissions can be granted at both the project level (using the `SHARE` option, see section *Managing Projects*) and the collection level.
+Each collection has a defined list of collaborators, and all users with access to a collection automatically gain access to all projects published within it.

-To access the collection management page of the Metadata Editor, click on "COLLECTIONS" in the main menu.
-Note that this command button will only be visible to users who have credentials to manage collections.
+To access the collection management page in the Metadata Editor, click on `COLLECTIONS` in the main menu.

 ![image](img/ME_UG_v1-0-0_managing_collections_home.png)